Former Post Office building for sale again

 “I hope that whoever acquires the property has the same commitment to preservation of the historic property that SkyDance has shown,” he said.

-Winterer said the city has no say in who the property is sold to but he would like to see a non-profit move in.
+Winterer said the city has no say in who the project is sold to but he would like to see a non-profit move in.

 “I’ve asked the owners to see if a non-profit could be found that would take the building,” he said noting City Hall can’t force its will on the seller.
 “It’s a private transaction and I can only encourage them.”